Overview

 - Server-Sent Events (SSE): for remote servers (unidirectional, real-time data streaming from server to client over HTTP)

-- Streamable HTTP: for remote servers (flexible, potentially bi-directional communication over HTTP, often utilizing SSE for server-to-client streams)
+- Streamable HTTPS: for remote servers (flexible, potentially bi-directional communication over HTTPS, often utilizing SSE for server-to-client streams)

 Video Tutorial